 If appropriate, the conduct shall also be reported to law enforcement.
 The principal should review La.
 R.S.
 17:416.14 for all requirements.
 Each principal shall institute a program to prohibit and prevent bullying as required by La.
 R.S.
 17:416 B. The program shall: (1) Define bullying as provided in this Handbook, Section Twenty- Eight.
 (2) Ensure each student, each student's parent or legal guardian, and each school administrator, teacher, counselor, bus operator, school employee, and volunteer is aware of his duties and responsibilities relative to preventing and stopping bullying.
 (3) Provide for a process for reporting and investigating alleged incidents of bullying.
 (4) Provide for appropriate discipline of a student found guilty of bullying.
-(5) Provide for appropriate remedies for a student found guilty of bullying.
-(5) Provide for appropriate remedies for a student found guilty of bullying. and reporting each school administrator, teacher, teacher, counselor, teacher, counselor, bus operator, and school employee for failure to act as provided in La.
+(5) Provide for appropriate remedies for a student found to have been bullied.
+(6) Provide for procedures for investigating and reporting each school administrator, teacher, counselor, bus operator, and school employee for failure to act as provided in La.
 R.S.
 17:416.